 Unless, as I mentioned above, you burned their house down, then you can’t fault yourself for their behavior.
 Don’t even waste your time trying to figure out what you did wrong, what you could have done differently, or anything that puts the blame on you.
 It’s not your fault that they’re immature, weak, and don’t have the ovaries to say to your face, like a damn adult, that they’d like to end things.

 You need to be sooo effing happy that they’re gone.
 You need to drink champagne, cheers your awesome life, and your even more awesome future with them.
 Someone who ghosts is someone you do not want in your life.
 If they can’t even breakup with someone properly, what else can't they do properly?
 You dodged a bullet when they ghosted you, so celebrate like crazy.

 7. Have Yourself A Giggle

-I cannot stress enough how important it is to laugh at all this, once the shock, anger, and hurt have subsided, of course.
-Anyone who thinks ghosting is the best way to deal, or rather not deal with ending a relationship is a total asshole who deserves to be laughed at, mocked, and ridiculed.
+I cannot stress enough how important it is to laugh at all this, once the shock and anger have subsided, of course.
+Anyone who thinks ghosting is the best way to deal, or rather not deal with ending a relationship deserves to be laughed at, mocked, and ridiculed.
 So go ahead and have yourself a giggle, a laugh, or a delightfully wicked cackle.
 If this were a competition, you would have won, and winners always get the last laugh.

 Images: Andrew Zaeh for Bustle; Giphy(7)